What Is Psychosis?

 - Not be able to think clearly or pay attention

-- Symptoms of a psychotic episode: Usually you’ll notice all of the above plus:
+Usually you’ll notice all of the above psychosis symptoms, including:

 - Outside forces are in control of your feelings and actions.